prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 * $R$ is the regularizer part
 * $t$ are targets

-We don't know the data distribution $P$ in general case, but we know the data set $D$.
+We don't know the data distribution $P$ in general case, but we know the data set $\mathcal D$.

 So the expected risk is: